dtcc-platform/dtcc-builder/README.md

 Chalmers has a license for downloading data from `http://zeus.slu.se`.

+Point cloud data comes in the form of a number square grids big enough to cover the requested domain.
+Each point cloud is compressed as a RAR file.
+Uncompress it to get the LAS point cloud file, for example:

+    unrar e 09B008_64050_3225_25.rar

+This will create the file 09B008_64050_3225_25.las.
+The lower left corner will in this example be at EPSG:3006 coordinates (6405000, 322500).

+Property map data comes in the form of SHP files (with corresponding SHX, DBF and PRJ files).
+The files of interest are the ones named `by_get.*`.

 ## Coordinate system

 VCCore users meters as a unit of length, relative to the SWEREF99 TM (EPSG:3006) coordinate system.